vicda9/devops-capstone-project/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.9](https://img.shields.io/badge/Python-3.9-green.svg)](https://shields.io/)

-Customer Accounts Microservice
+## Customer Accounts Service
-Overview
+### OverView:

 A RESTful Python service for managing customer accounts, built with Flask and SQLAlchemy.
 It exposes CRUD operations (create, read, update, delete, list) over HTTP and persists data to a relational database.

-Technology Stack:
+### Technology Stack:

-Flask for the web framework
+- Flask for the web framework

-SQLAlchemy for ORM and data modeling
+- SQLAlchemy for ORM and data modeling

-Nose for unit testing with a 95% coverage threshold
+- Nose for unit testing with a 95% coverage threshold

-Flake8 for linting and code quality enforcement
+- Flake8 for linting and code quality enforcement

-Flask-Talisman and Flask-CORS for security headers and CORS support
+- Flask-Talisman and Flask-CORS for security headers and CORS support

-Docker and OpenShift/Kubernetes for containerization and deployment
+- Docker and OpenShift/Kubernetes for containerization and deployment

-Tekton pipeline for automated CI/CD
+- Tekton pipeline for automated CI/CD

-Chronological Enhancements and Revisions
+## Chronological Enhancements and Revisions:

 1. Initial Service Implementation and TDD